L061N/Login-custom-overlays/README.md

 ## Overview

-With benofficial2's Official Overlays you get a complete collection of free overlays for [iRacing](https://www.iracing.com/).
+With benofficial2's Official Overlays you get a complete collection of overlays for [iRacing](https://www.iracing.com/).
 The overlays are made with [SimHub](https://www.simhubdash.com/download-2/), which means they are fully customizable, and are easy on CPU and memory so you get more FPS in-game.

+Completely free and supported by [donations](https://streamelements.com/benofficial2/tip).

 <a href="https://youtu.be/zrjqHcTWbKs?si=2-y9SHETUnE3BI-7&t=263">
 <p align="center">